Skip to content

 (Yahoo Japan)

-The lock-in effect of megaplatforms
+The megaplatform lock-in effect

 (Why do AI company logos look like buttholes?)